 Megan's practice is concentrated primarily in the areas of labour and employment law and human rights law.

 Megan was a summer student at Thompson Dorfman Sweatman LLP in 2012 and 2013 and returned as an articling student in 2014.
-Megan joined the firm as an associate in 2015.
+She joined the firm as an associate in 2015, and became a partner in 2023.

 J.D., University of Manitoba, 2014